-Part of my VCIF fellowship involved the leadership of an ethnographic longitudinal research project between the CRSI and the Aboriginal Employment Strategy (AES).
-I conducted this project with members of the communities of Alice Springs, Moree, Kempsey and Glebe (Sydney) over three years.
-The project identified what it means to live a productive and successful life from different Aboriginal and non-Aboriginal points of view and the ways in which ideas and experiences of 'work' intersect with identity.
+Part of Lorraine's VCIF fellowship involved the leadership of an ethnographic longitudinal research project between the CRSI and the Aboriginal Employment Strategy (AES).
+Lorraine conducted this project with members of the communities of Alice Springs, Moree, Kempsey and Glebe (Sydney) over three years.
+The project identified what it means to live a productive and successful life from different Aboriginal and non-Aboriginal points of view, and the ways in which ideas and experiences of 'work' intersect with identity.
 The project culminated in the writing of a comprehensive 60,000 word report, 'Practical Reconciliation: The Aboriginal Employment Strategy, Possibilities for Economic Development and Cultural Sustainability'.
 This report is restricted access due to the highly sensitive nature of the results and is commercial in confidence.